MiyanoOsu/mgba_miyoo/README.md

 Base on mGBA v0.9.3

+*Note: This build run slowly on miyoo device, need a lot of work to make it run better (To Do: rebuild code and optimaze for arm).

 # How To Build Binary

 You will need a toolchain for miyoocfw, cmake, make, a distro linux base on debian 9 or newer (ubuntu, ..etc).